Herry Kiswanto

 Herry Kiswanto (born 25 April 1955) is an Indonesian football manager and former player, who played as a libero.

 He is a former member of the Indonesia national team.
 On 3 April 2007 he received an Indonesian legendary player award.
 He is known for his sportsmanship, as he only received one yellow card during his 17 years senior career.

 Early life

-Herry was born in Banda Aceh, Aceh from a Sundanese descendant.
+Herry Kiswanto was born on 25 April 1955 in Banda Aceh, Aceh to a couple of Sundanese descendant, Qomari and Siti Salamah.
 Later, his parents took him back to their family homeland in Ciamis, West Java.
 He took elementary and high school education there, he also start to play football.
 He joined the club Tornado and PTPN XIII as a youth player.
 Afterward he moved to study in Bandung, where he played for the club UNI while attending college.

 Club career

 Kiswanto start his senior career in 1979, when he join Pardedetex Medan after the club owner TD Pardede saw him play.
 He initially played as a midfielder, but following a suggestion from his coach, Kamaruddin Panggabean, he began playing as a libero, a position he played in for both club and country.

 After 4 years, he moved to Yanita Utama, where he spent for 2 years before moving Krama Yudha Tiga Berlian in 1985.
 He had success with both Yanita Utama and Krama Yudha Tiga Berlian success, as a champion of Galatama (highest level football league in Indonesia at that era) in 1983–1987 era.
 He helped his club to be champion of Galatama for 4 consecutive years.
 He stayed with Krama Yudha Tiga Berlian until 1991.

 Later he moved to Assyabaab Salim Grup, before signing with Bandung Raya in 1993.
 He retired as a player after leading Bandung Raya to be a champion in Liga Indonesia Premier Division, during the 1995–1996 season under the manager Henk Wullems.

 He is famous in Indonesian football for receiving only one yellow card during his 17-year career.
 His only booking came in a match for Krama Yudha Tiga Berlian against home side Pelita Jaya at Lebak Bulus Stadium, Jakarta, after protesting (in his role as a captain) about a refereeing decision.
 Kiswanto later said about that moment, "I always try not to get yellow card, but I got one, and I regret for that, at that time I ask to the referee about his decision, but he give me a yellow card instead of explanation".